 The Chicken Farmers of Canada (CFC) is the National Agency responsible for the orderly production and marketing of chicken and chicken meat in Canada.
 CFC was proclaimed in 1978, pursuant to subsection 16(1) of the Farm Products Marketing Agencies Act (legally known as the Farm Products Agencies Act (FPAA) since 1993) and a federal-provincial agreement between the federal agriculture minister, provincial agriculture ministers (in Alberta and Quebec, the Ministers of Intergovernmental Affairs are also signatories), provincial supervisory boards, chicken producers in member provinces, and CFC.

 CFC Board of Directors and Structure

-CFC has nine provincial members: British Columbia, Saskatchewan, Manitoba, Ontario, Quebec, New Brunswick, Nova Scotia, Prince Edward Island and Newfoundland and Labrador.
-The province of Alberta withdrew from the Agency on December 31, 2013.
+CFC has ten provincial members: British Columbia, Alberta, Saskatchewan, Manitoba, Ontario, Quebec, New Brunswick, Nova Scotia, Prince Edward Island and Newfoundland and Labrador.
 Each member province elects a representative to the Agencyâ€™s Board of Directors.
 The Chicken Farmers of Canada Proclamation was amended by the Federal Government in 1996 to allow for four representatives from chicken industry stakeholders: two named by the Canadian Poultry and Egg Processors Council representing primary processors; one named by the Further Poultry Processors Association of Canada representing companies which use chicken as an ingredient in their products; and one named by Restaurants Canada representing the restaurants and foodservice sectors, for a total of 14 directors, including the Chair who is elected among CFCâ€™s membership.

 CFCâ€™s Role, Responsibilities and Objects